 A motivated seller is someone that needs to sell a property.
 This could be for any number of reasons but may include an inheritance (probate) house, or someone who is in financial difficulty and needs to sell quickly.
 They may also be someone who just wants a quick sale from a cash buyer without the hassle of multiple viewings from different people etc.

-While this could mean you can negotiate an attractive deal, do bear in mind there may be potential grief and stress on the seller side.
-Motivated sellers tend to want fast sales as they need to cash.
+While this could mean you can negotiate an attractive deal, do bear in mind there may be potential grief and stress on the sellers side.
+Motivated sellers tend to want fast sales as they need the cash.
 The quicker you can purchase, the better all around.
 Keep negotiations professional and kind.

 Sometimes you need to pound the streets and door drop flyers or letters expressing intent to buy property in a specific area.
 Again, make sure you are targeting houses you are interested in.

 There are plenty of lead sites out there where you can buy motivated seller leads.
 The difficulty for you as a lead buyer is that you are never sure if the lead might have been sold to multiple people, not just you.

 We saved the most obvious to last, but you can start your property searches from the comfort of your own home.
 Most of the big sites will have live feeds of property.
 But rather than simply running basic searches, you need to start looking at filters and some of the more advanced searches.
 These filters can include any properties that haven’t sold or those that have been recently reduced in price.
 These are good potential indicators of a possible deal.